A Project Accounting Drama in Multiple Acts

-A few years ago, a prospective client came to us and said they were interested in implementing Projector as their Professional Services Automation (PSA) tool.
-At the time, they were a small, 8-person start-up consultancy and Projector was probably overkill for their existing needs.
+Several ago, a prospective client came to us and said they were interested in implementing Projector as their Professional Services Automation (PSA) tool.
+When the organization began shopping for PSA software, they were a small, 8-person start-up consultancy and Projector was probably overkill for their existing needs.
 They predicted, however, that they were going to grow, both in size and in complexity.
-And grow they did—like a weed on steroids.
-Within a few years, their staff expanded 25-fold, they started up operations in five different countries, and they expanded beyond their traditional consulting business model.
-They turned themselves into a very attractive strategic acquisition target for one of the largest and most well-respected global firms in their space, and still use Projector to this day.
+Their expectations were realized, and within a few years, their staff expanded 25-fold, with quickly expanding operations in five different countries, and they diversified beyond their traditional consulting business model.
+This dynamic professional services organization turned themselves into a very attractive strategic acquisition target for one of the largest and most well-respected global firms in their space, and still use Projector to this day.

-That narrative is one that any entrepreneur or business leader can and should rightly be proud of.
-That’s not the whole story, however, as there is a secondary theme that accompanies this main plot line.
-That sub-plot is a tale about how the company accomplished this entire process with a single set of systems:
+Any professional services entrepreneur or business leader would be proud to have their organization follow that narrative However, there is a secondary theme that accompanies this inspirational tale.
+That sub-plot is a story about how the company accomplished this entire process with a single set of systems for PSA and accounting:

-Projector as its PSA solution of choice integrated with, quite frankly, one of the lower-end, simpler accounting packages.
-It’s not that the organization was unsophisticated from an accounting requirements and financial control perspective.
-Quite the contrary—they had hired some serious operational and financial management talent from the start and had sophisticated control and reporting needs from day one.
-Rather, they realized that an investment in the right PSA solution, Projector, would allow it to take on the heavy lifting from a project accounting standpoint.
-When they considered an upgrade to a Microsoft Dynamics or an Oracle or an SAP, they decided that they could delay that upgrade—and all the attendant turmoil it would cause—because Projector was able to manage the details and effectively scale with the business.
+Projector as its PSA solution of choice integrated with one of the shallower, simpler accounting systems.
+Using a basic accounting suite did not reflect the firm’s actual financial control capabilities; they had hired some serious operational and financial management talent from the start and had sophisticated control and reporting needs from day one.
+Rather, they realized that an investment in the right PSA tool, Projector, would allow it to take on the critical facets of their project accounting.
+When they considered an upgrade to a Microsoft Dynamics or an Oracle or an SAP, they decided that they could delay that upgrade (and all the attendant turmoil it would cause) because Projector was able to manage the details and effectively scale with the business.

-Projector as the project accounting subledger handled all the gory-level transactional details of approving expenses, recognizing revenue, and billing clients.
-Rather than forcing the general ledger to have to bear with copious quantities of detail, potentially bringing it to its knees, transactions aggregated to just the right level flowed over to the accounting system.
-Projector then provided all the necessary drill-down capabilities and reconciliation through appropriate control accounts that a good subledger should.
-Further, Projector was able to do all of this based on work that normal project, resource, and operational managers do on a day-to-day basis, all without expecting that they understand the difference between a debit and credit or how to spell “chart of accounts.”
+Projector as the project accounting subledger handled all the recurring transactional details of approving expenses, recognizing revenue, and billing clients.
+Rather than forcing the general ledger to process copious quantities of detail, and potentially impede its functionality, transactions aggregated to just the right level flowed over to the accounting system.
+Projector then provided all the necessary drill-down capabilities and reconciliation through appropriate control accounts, mirroring the of functionality a premier subledger.
+Additionally, Projector was able to accomplished these tasks based on work that normal project, resource, and operational managers do on a day-to-day basis, all without expecting that they understand the difference between a debit and credit or how to spell “chart of accounts.”

-The point of this whole narrative is that it sometimes pays to look a little deeper, even when you think you know who the culprit is.
-If you think your accounting system is on its last legs and just crying for an upgrade, it may be because you’re asking too much of it.
-Rather than an expensive and intrusive total system replacement, you may be able to extend its useful life…and do so in a big way.
-One approach is to implement a purpose-built system like Projector that’s specifically targeted at the needs of a professional services firm, rather than force those industry-specific needs on an application like your general ledger.
+The point of this whole story is that it sometimes pays to look a little deeper, even when you think you have identified the key area to address.
+If you think your accounting system is on its last legs and desperately needs an upgrade, it may be because you are asking it to manage your operational performance with financial transactions.
+Rather than an expensive and intrusive total system replacement, you may be able to extend its useful life, and drive exponential business growth as well.
+One approach is to implement a purpose-built system like Projector that is specifically targeted at the needs of a professional services firm, rather than force those industry-specific needs on an application like your general ledger.

-Or, if you already use a different Professional Services Automation solution, you may want to take a hard look at it to see if it’s pulling its weight.
+If you already use a different Professional Services Automation solution, you may want to take a hard look at it to see if it is meeting your current needs.
 A quick and effective way to do this is through our Performance Scorecard.
-Much like with a good murder mystery, sometimes the antagonist is really the victim, and the truly guilty party rarely is whom you first suspect.
+As with a good murder mystery, sometimes the antagonist is really the victim, and the truly guilty party rarely is whom you first suspect.

-If you’d like more information about how Projector can act as your project accounting subledger and extend the life of your accounting system, check out our Project Accounting Module.
+If you would like more information about how Projector can act as your project accounting subledger and extend the life of your accounting system software, read more about our current project accounting system integrations.